SnabbGET/SnabbGET/README.md

 ## What is SnabbGET?

 SnabbGET is a guified terminal to be intuitive for beginners and easy to use for all devs.

 The idea of creating a terminal like that came out because we tought that it's pretty easy to be lost using a terminal, as a beginner.
 And we are mainly lost because we use commands, parameters...
 With our terminal, you won't be able to be lost!
 We will do our best to do the most beginner-friendly & easy to use terminal.

 SnabbGET is cross-platform, a single language (SnabbScript) for *all* OS.

 ## Compile

+***Warning!
+For the first use, you must execute the step commented in***
+***Makefile!
+Else, it doesn't work!***

 Use the termial version (CLI):